By Tim Lambert

 However, John Wesley, the founder of the Methodists was not impressed by Wincanton.
 He called it ‘one of the dullest places in all of the county’.

 In 1798 a body of men called Commissioners was formed in Wincanton.
 They had the power to pave, clean, and light the streets.

 By 1801 the population of Wincanton was 1,722.
 By the standards of the time, it was a large village.
 By 1851 the population of Wincanton peaked at almost 2,500.
 However, like many towns in southwestern England, Wincanton suffered a drop in population in the late 19th century.
 By 1901 the population had fallen to less than 2,000.

 During the Napoleonic Wars a large number of French prisoners of war were kept in Wincanton.

 In 1837 a workhouse was built in Wincanton to house the destitute.
 However, conditions in the workhouse were made as harsh as possible to deter ‘idlers’ from seeking help from the state.

 Wincanton Rural District Council was formed in 1894 but it was dissolved in 1974.
 Meanwhile, a Carmelite Priory opened in Wincanton in 1889 and the Roman Catholic Church of Saints Luke and Teresa was built in 1908.

 Wincanton Sports Centre opened in 2001.
 Then in 2002 Wincanton was twinned with the fictional town of Ankh-Morpork from Terry Pratchett’s Discworld novels.
-Today the population of Wincanton is about 5,200.
+In 2022 the population of Wincanton was about 5,200.